ukbendavies/PoshHive/README.md

 ## Getting Started
 Open a PowerShell v3 command shell (v3 should be default on Windows 8.1++)

-Then run the following to import the module you downloaded from GitHub.
+### Establish an authenticated session to your HiveHome account

-### Next let's establish an authenticated session to your HiveHome account
+Import the PoshHive module downloaded from GitHub: https://github.com/ukbendavies/PoshHive.

    ```powershell
     Import-Module <pathtomodule>\PoshHive.psm1
     $username='your hive username usually email address'